“You yourself, as much as anybody in the entire universe, deserve your love and affection.”

 - How can I use what I learn from this to not make the same mistake again and to move forward in a smarter way?

-4. Celebrate your small steps of progress.
+4. Celebrate your small steps of forward.

 If you are in the habit of only celebrating when you reach a big milestone or a perfect moment or two then you may lose your motivation and feel like you are never happy or arriving where you want to be.